BenGale/Technical-Sample-2/README.md

 keep getting items from them, in the inventory or similar you'd be able to detect the duplicates.
 The GetHashCode method should be unique enough for this usage.

+I'm not happy with passing the username through in this request, but I wanted to meet the requirement for logging the specification.
+In a normal situation I would expect to be able to get this information from some sort of authentication setup.
+At this point I was right up againt my three hours though.

 ## In-Memory Configuration

 To keep things simple for this test I've just implemented the configuration store in a simple list, this is provided from Ninject as a singleton.
 With more time I could consider different persistence technologies depedning on the requirements for scale and latency.

+## Testing

+I have followed TDD with this project.
+I was hoping with more time to take a look at implementing some tests with SpecFlow after you mentioned Gherkin on the phone.
+Alas, time was against me.

 ## Optomisation